Why don’t I have power even though my neighbors do? CenterPoint Energy in Houston Explains what a ‘nested outage’ is.

 Two Utility Companies are Experimenting with Artificial Intelligence (A.I.) to Alleviate Power Outages

 One is the Electric Power Board (EPB) of Chattanooga, Tennessee.
-EPB has implemented a sophisticated AI system that continuously monitors the power grid and detects any anomalies or potential issues.
-By analyzing vast amounts of data in real time, the AI system can identify weak points in the system and take proactive measures to prevent outages before they occur.
+EPB has implemented a sophisticated AI system that continuously monitors the power grid and detects anomalies or potential issues.
+By analyzing vast amounts of data in real time, the AI system can identify weak points and take proactive measures to prevent outages before they occur.
 This predictive capability helps EPB address potential nested outages early on, reducing downtime for customers and minimizing their frustration.

 The other is Pacific Gas and Electric (PG&E) in California.
 PG&E has developed an AI-powered analytics platform that helps identify areas with a higher risk of nested outages.
 Using historical outage data, weather patterns, and other relevant factors, PG&E’s system can predict the likelihood of nested outages occurring during extreme weather events or other challenging conditions.